opensearch-project/documentation-website/_monitoring-your-cluster/pa/index.md

 ## Disable Performance Analyzer

-If you prefer to save memory and run your local instance of OpenSearch with the Performance Analyzer plugin enabled, use the following steps.
+If you prefer to save memory and run your local instance of OpenSearch with the Performance Analyzer plugin disabled, use the following steps.

 1. Before disabling Performance Analyzer, stop any currently running RCA agent action using the following command: